grtakaha/protein_alignment_tool/README.md

 Requires ~1 GB of storage for Swiss-Prot download and creation of BLAST database.

-**SwissProt download information**:
+**Swiss-Prot download information**:
 Current Swiss-Prot release is verified/downloaded from:
-* ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/\
+* ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/

-SwissProt database and associated files are stored in the same directory as this script.
+Swiss-Prot database and associated files are stored in the same directory as this script.

 **NOTE**: --stype dna is currently not supported in any form.
 May enter an infinite loop.
 Please do not use --stype dna until updated.

 **INPUT**: FASTA-formatted file with at least one sequence.

 **OUTPUT**: A set of directories - one for each sequence in the original input file - that contain the following:
-* the BLAST results for that sequence (the query) against the current SwissProt release in table form ([QUERY].tsv)
+* the BLAST results for that sequence (the query) against the current Swiss-Prot release in table form ([QUERY].tsv)
 * individual FASTA files with UniProt sequences for each BLAST hit
 * one FASTA file containing all protein sequences, including the query sequence (all.fasta)